JustinTullgren/jekyll-now/_posts/2014-08-04-Thoughts-On-Agile-Sizing.md

 ---
 layout: post
-title: Thoughts on Agile: Sizing
+title: Thoughts on Agile - Sizing
 ---

 ## Who should size?
 Those doing the work.